nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Finally, tags can be added to tasks for you to categorize them.
 For example, you may choose to use tags as a way to prioritize or to classify tasks.

-`add "CS2101 Submission" by 5 Nov tag "Very Important" tag "CS2101"`
+`add CS2101 Submission by 5 Nov tag "Very Important" tag "CS2101"`

 <img src="images/Ui-Add.png" width="600"><br>
 *Figure 3: The `add` command allows you to add a new task easily*